Stacktape

 Automatic invalidation

-You can disable automatic invalidation by setting invalidateAfterDeploy to false.
+You can disable the automatic cache invalidation that occurs after each deployment by setting invalidateAfterDeploy to false.

 resources: